Help Free Adam

 - Snail Mail: 2 letters per week/8 per month = $6.00

 Upon arrival to any (permanent housing) federal facility each inmate receives his "government issue".
 This is a package that's put together by the Laundry Department as a one-time only event.
 All of the clothes are labeled with the ever unpredictable "prison sizes" and should not be confused with normal "street sizes".
 These garments are generally made by prison industries and are rarely (never) well-constructed.
-Each man is issued 3 pair of khaki pants, 3 khaki shirts, 5 briefs, 5 pair of socks, 3 t-shirts, 2 towels, 1 washcloth, 2 sheets, 1 blanket, 1 pair of pleather boots, a 2 inch toothbrush (you have to see it to believe it), 2 liquid deodorant (single servings), 2 bars of Lisa soap (hotel size) and 2 single blade disposable razors.
-Despite what it may sound like this "safari" was not outfitted by Banana Republic.
-In fact, these threadbare wares make the Salvation Army look like Macy's in comparison.
-They get the job done but I've never heard of anyone trying to take them home with them when they leave.
+Each man is issued 3 pair of khaki pants, 3 khaki shirts, 5 briefs, 5 pair of socks, 3 t-shirts, 2 towels, 1 washcloth, 2 sheets, 1 blanket, 1 pair of pleather boots, a 2 inch toothbrush, 2 liquid deodorant (single servings), 2 bars of Lisa soap (hotel size) and 2 single blade disposable razors.

-Once you've been "suited and booted" in your government issue you can then take a trip over to the Medical Department (if you dare) to get any ailments you've got checked out.
+Once you've been "suited and booted" in your government issue you can then take a trip over to the Medical Department to get any ailments you've got checked out.
 However, each visit is going to cost you $2 dollars and you'll have to purchase whatever OTC medicine that they prescribe (such as ibuprofen) over at the commissary afterward.
-Back in 2003 I suffered a "complete rupture" of my ACL and I'm STILL waiting for it to be repaired because they determined that it was a non-emergency medical procedure.
 Thankfully, I haven't had to depend on the Medical Dept. during any life-threatening situations of my own but I have watched more than a few men die in here throughout the years.
 I'm extremely grateful for my continued good health and I realize that it's MY responsibility to maintain my health for the duration of my incarceration... however long that may be.

 The Chow Hall is another place that some men try to avoid but I make sure to never miss a meal.
-Over the years I've developed what my buddy calls a "green meat filter" which allows me to consume a variety of questionable foods that most people wouldn't dare touch.
 Some of the things that I eat in the Chow Hall are not exactly "healthy choices" but I always take the time to check the menu beforehand and go into every meal with a plan.
 One of the things that I almost always have to look forward to here at McKean is a piece of fruit at both breakfast and lunch.
 Now that may not sound like much but many other facilities are reluctant to pass out fruit because it can be used to make wine.
 Thankfully they're more sensible here because in addition to my breakfast, lunch and dinner over in the Chow Hall I've still got 4 more meals where I'm on my own.
 I make the extra effort to Eat S.M.A.R.T. (link to PBF) every single day (including holidays) as part of the healthy lifestyle I've chosen but that simply wouldn't be possible without the financial support I receive from the outside.

 Each month I have to purchase food, hygiene products, phone minutes, email credits, and postage stamps with the money I receive.
 The products that I buy at the commissary are comparably priced to what you might find on your local store shelves.
 I had the McKean commissary list scanned and uploaded to this page so that you can see it for yourself.
-Keep in mind that despite the ridiculous wage I'm paid each month, I receive no "discount", "credit" or "government assistance" whenever I shop at the commissary.
 I've compiled a few itemized lists to show you exactly the types of purchases I've made in the past and still continue to make regularly.
 Again, none of this would be possible without the support I receive from the outside.

 First Time / One Time Commissary Purchases (upon arrival)